On the Spectral Changes of OJ 287: The Lowest X-ray state Spectrum -- extended at Optical-UV and Hard at X-rays: Summary and Conclusions

 \section{Summary and Conclusions}

-We explored the simultaneous optical to X-ray observation of the BL Lacertae source OJ 287 by the {\it Neils Geherel's Swift Observatory} to date and found a much extended optical-UV synchrotron spectrum ($\rm \Gamma_{UVOT} = 2.71 \pm 0.03$) that continues to X-ray energies during the lowest (and intermediate) X-ray flux state.
-Accounting for this in the spectral fitting, we inferred a much harder intrinsic X-ray spectrum with a PL photon spectral index, $\rm \Gamma_X = 1.22\pm0.20$, harder than the hardest spectrum ($\rm \Gamma_X \sim 1.5$) reported considering only the X-ray data.
-The inferred hard X-ray spectrum is consistent with the hard X-ray spectrum reported from the study of the {\it Swift}-BAT data while the extended optical-UV spectrum implies a much extended high-energy particle spectrum.
-Together, the optical-UV and X-ray spectrum traces the complete particle distribution required for blazar broadband SED modelling with low and high energy PL spectral indices of $\rm 1.44 \pm 0.40$ and $\rm 4.42 \pm 0.06$ respectively.
+We explored the simultaneous optical to X-ray observations (spectra) of the BL Lacertae object OJ 287 by the {\it Neils Geherel's Swift Observatory} to date with a focus on the lowest X-ray state and found a power-law optical-UV synchrotron continuum of photon spectral index $\rm \Gamma_{UVOT} = 2.71 \pm 0.03$ that extends to X-ray energies.
+Modeling the corresponding X-ray spectrum accounting synchrotron component contribution, we found a hard 0.3-10 keV X-ray spectrum with $\rm \Gamma_X \sim 1.15 - 1.3$.
+This is harder than the reported hardest spectrum ($\rm \Gamma_X \sim 1.5$) considering only the X-ray data and is consistent with the hard X-ray spectrum reported from the {\it Swift}-BAT data (20-100 keV).
+The optical-UV directly traces the underlying high-energy particle spectrum with a PL spectrum of $\sim 4.4$ while X-ray implies a harder PL spectrum of $1.3-1.6$.
+The harder spectrum in the latter case may not be real and could result from a comparatively higher lower-energy-cutoff in the particle spectrum.

-The reported hard X-ray naturally reproduces most of the observed flat X-ray spectra when combined with the corresponding optical-UV spectrum, though reproduction of some spectra demands variation of the normalization of this component.
-The finding further strengthens our previous claim that most of the flat X-ray spectra of the source in the LBL/LSP spectral phase of the source are due to the optical-UV synchrotron spectrum extending to X-ray energies.
+The reported hard X-ray can naturally explain most of the observed flat X-ray spectra when combined with the corresponding optical-UV spectrum, The finding further strengthens previous claim that most of the flat X-ray spectra of the source in the LBL/LSP spectral phase of the source are due to the optical-UV synchrotron spectrum extending to X-ray energies.

-The extended optical-UV spectrum implies an extended particle spectrum, and thus, a relatively large emission region size, in line with the Hilas criteria, indicating the inferred low-emission component could possibly be associated with the large-scale jet.
+The extended optical-UV spectrum implies an extended high-energy particle spectrum, and thus, a relatively large acceleration/emission region size per the Hilas criteria and is consistent also with the indication of a comparatively higher lower-energy-cutoff in the particle spectrum implied from the hard X-ray spectrum.
+The larger size suggests the inferred low-emission component could possibly be associated with the large-scale jet.